carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 **Note:** `overrides` key cannot be present in the configuration if the key `mappingFunctionYttStar` is also defined

+**Note2:** If 2 different registries are provided as overrides destination `imgpkg` should not proceed and should display an error

 ##### Assumptions

 - In the beginning, a few possible overrides will be provided, eventually only the exact match one